Poetry Ireland Review

 :

-Poetry Ireland Review 144 is available to purchase online and in leading bookshops in Ireland.
-Follow us on social media for updates.
-Copies of the issue for subscribers and contributors will arrive in the post in December.
+Poetry Ireland Review Issue 145 will be available to purchase online and in leading bookshops around Ireland from May 2025.
+Subscriber and contributor copies will arrive in the post in May.